|

 spaces. mm appends suffix to title in the body of the

-document, but omits it from any table of contents (see
+document, but omits it from any table of contents (see TC).

-the F string; specify a footnote mark explicitly.
+string; specify a footnote mark explicitly.
 See FS.

-Heading behavior is highly configurable.
-Several
+Heading behavior is configurable.
+Several registers set

-below the threshold value are handled in one way, and
+value are handled in one way, and those above it another.

 Heading layout.
 Register Ej sets a threshold for page

 breaking (ejection) prior to a heading.
-If not preceded
+If not preceded by

-by a page break, a heading level within the threshold in
+a page break, a heading level within the threshold in

-register Hps is preceded by the amount of vertical space
+register Hps is preceded by the amount of vertical space in

-after headings.
-Threshold register Hc enables the
+indentation of text after headings.
+Threshold register Hc

 Heading typeface and size.
-The fonts used for heading
+The HF string configures the

-each heading level.
-The vertical spacing used by headings
+vertical spacing used by headings.

 Heading number format.
 Registers named H1 through H14